JPThorne/buildingthingswith.net/_posts/2021-06-19-nanoframework-and-esp32.md

 layout: default
 title: "Notes on using esp32 with nanoframework"
 date: 2021-06-19
-categories: microcontrollers esp32 .net iot
+categories: iot microcontrollers esp32
-tags: microcontrollers esp32 .net iot
+tags: iot microcontrollers esp32
 ---

 ## [Draft] Getting started with nanoframework on esp32